 These tests will also help a physician identify the best treatment.
 For BPH, this may include the use of certain medicines.
 Sometimes a prostate TURP is needed.
 Prostate cancer treatment depends on whether the disease is localized or spreading to other areas of the patient’s body.
 A urologist may sometimes be included in the treatment process.
 Medications may be used in the treatment of prostate cancer.

 There are several ways that men can possibly prevent both BPH and prostate cancer.
-When looking at prevention, it is important to consider the risk of prostate cancer and BPH.
+When looking at preventing prostate enlargement or cancer, it is important to consider the risk.
 Some steps that men can take to minimize their risk of these conditions include:

 - Maintaining a healthy weight